techievee/generalapi/README.md

 It works in combination with techievee/open-etherem-pool and techievee/statistics-api

+Please use the
+v1.0_in branch for Indian Version (Currency is displayed as INR) v1.0 branch for International Version ( Currency is disaplyed as USD)

 ## Prerequisites

 You will need the following things properly installed on your computer.